1mTojii/Portfolio-for-HageSan/README.md

 NOTE: Its note completed yet, its under construction <br>
 NOTE: The application is hosted, but is still under construction

-A custom portfolio page built for a client, designed to sit at the center of their social presence.
+This is a custom portfolio page built for my client, designed to sit at the center of their social presence.

 ## Live Preview